All Collections

 For products with a recipe / BOM added to the OPO, Katana calculates the product cost per order unit in base currency.

-The calculation formula is Product cost per unit = (Total price in base currency + Product total ingredient cost) / Order quantity.
+The calculation formula is Product cost per unit = Price per unit (or Landed cost per unit) in base currency + Product ingredient cost per unit.

 Did this answer your question?